LiveHelperChat/doc/docs/integrating.md

 ### How it is decided to show online/offline user?

+You should check those conditions if you are online, but widget shows that no operators are connected.

-* Visitor can be assigned to Individual department, Department or Department Group
+* Visitor can be assigned to Individual department, Department or Department Group or all departments.
 * By checking is someone online we first check was department provided or not
 * If department id **is or not** provided we decide to show widget or not based on this workflow
   * We check is someone online from directly assigned operators or someone with all departments assigned
   * If we did not found any, we check is department online hours provided.
-  * We also check is department overloaded or not
+  * We also check is department overloaded or not.
+If department is overloaded (max pending chats limit has been reached) it will go to offline mode except if bot is assigned.
-  * We check that is online and have write access to specific department or atleast one
+  * We check that is operator online and have write access to specific department or at-least one
 * Operators themself can have two statuses
   * Online/Offline - is operator online or not
   * Visible/Invisible - if operator opens pending chat being in invisbile mode.
-Chat is not assigned to him and chat does not change status
+Chat is not assigned to him and chat does not change status.